IsaiahNegron/Horiseon-Code-Refractor-Challenge/README.md

 This was code refractor challenge for an SEO services company called Horiseon.

 # Updates
 I changed the html to a semantic synatx for enhanced accessability.
-I also changed the CSS file to match the html.
+I also changed the CSS file to match the html elements.